Southeast Asian nations oppose arms embargo on Myanmar -report

 ASEAN is leading the diplomatic effort to end bloodshed in Myanmar and promote dialogue between the junta and its opponents.

 A planned vote on the non-binding resolution by the U.N.
-General Assembly was suspended last week, with some diplomats saying the delay was to rally more support. (https://reut.rs/3oUP8EO)
+General Assembly was suspended last week, with some diplomats saying the delay was to rally more support. (reut.rs/3oUP8EO)

 Our Standards: The Thomson Reuters Trust Principles.